Kotlin/KEEP/proposals/context-receivers.md

 ### Contextual classes and contextual constructors

+> We included contextual classes and contextual constructors in the [prototype](#prototype) implemented in Kotlin 1.6.20-M1.

 Contextual classes and contextual constructors are yet another natural future extension of this proposal.
 They can be used to require some context to be present for instantiating the class, which has a bunch of use cases.